Rakshit26/LSM_module/README.md

 # LSM_module
-A security module for linux using LSM and IMA.
+A security module for Linux using LSM and IMA.
+Provides additional security for files that are critical to a/the system by whitelisting the users (processes) with the help of hash checksums by IMA (Integrity measurement architecture).

-test